 TRAVELLING TO AND WITHIN FINLAND:

 For travel documents, please refer to https://um.fi/visa-requirement-and-travel-documents-accepted-by-finland.
 Additionally, Finnish Government keeps site https://valtioneuvosto.fi/en/information-on-coronavirus/current-restrictions about the COVID situation related matters.
-Please note that even domestic travel limitations can be applied if COVID situation demands it.
+Currently entering Finland is possible as long as traveller can present a proof of full covid vaccination course.

-Best route to our camp is an international flight to Helsinki and then a domestic 1-hour flight to city of Oulu.
-Currently Finnair is the only airline operating the flights but codeshare is possible within OneWorld alliance.
-You can also take a train to Oulu from most of the cities in Finland and for example from Helsinki Airport it is quite convenient.
-The train ride takes 6-9 hours depending on which train you pick.
-Also, overnight trains are available with sleeping cabins due to the length of the journey.
+Best route to our camp is an international flight to Helsinki and then a domestic 1-hour flight to city of Rovaniemi.
+Currently Finnair and Norwegian are operating on that route.
+You can also take a train to Rovaniemi or Kemijärvi from most of the cities in Finland and for example from Helsinki Airport it is quite convenient.
+The train ride takes 8-13 hours depending on which train you pick.
+We recommend the overnight train with sleeping cabins due to the length of the journey.
 For train information, check https://www.vr.fi/en.
 Unfortunately, train company VR doesn’t accept foreign student cards in the trains.

-For a small fee we offer our international guests a one-night stay in Oulu (before the camp) and an effortless means to get from Oulu to camp and back.
-The package can be booked during registration or also separately until the end of February.
+Optionally for a small fee, we offer our international guests an effortless means to get from Rovaniemi to the camp and back.
+The travel package can be booked during registration or also separately until the end of February.
 Camp also offers transportation from Kemijärvi railway station to the campsite (~20km).
 We will update the contents of this method more in detail in the future.

-- A bus ride to the campsite in Maijanlampi, Taivalkoski and back from the camp on 18th of April afternoon to Rovaniemi railway station or Rovaniemi airport based on your preferences.
-It is likely that a mask policy will be enforced in the bus.
+- A bus ride to the campsite in Sarriojärvi, Kemijärvi and back from the camp on 18th of April afternoon to Rovaniemi railway station or Rovaniemi airport based on your preferences.

-It is also possible to travel to Taivalkoski using your own means, but due to Easter holiday season we recommend to take the travel package.
+It is also possible to travel to Sarriojärvi campsite using your own means, likely a rental car, but because of Easter holiday season we recommend to take the travel package.
 Naturally you can discuss this topic with your hosts once we have connected you.